HughesNet Internet Definitive Buyers Guide

 3.5

-HughesNet equipment requires initial investment or monthly rental fee
+Hughesnet equipment requires initial investment or monthly rental fee

 Buying satellite equipment can be expensive.
-The dish and gateway for the regular HughesNet Gen 5 plans runs around $450, while HughesNet Fusion is $550.
-If you donā€™t want to invest and would rather try out service first, you can rent the equipment for $15-20 a month.
+The dish and gateway for Hughesnet Gen 5 plans costs around $350, while Hughesnet Fusion equipment is $450.
+If you don’t want to invest and would rather try out service first, you can rent the equipment for $15-20 a month.
 Buying the equipment outright will save you money if you end up using your service for more than 2 years.
+Hughesnet’s installation is often free, depending on your plan and current promotions.
+This is a nice bonus and ensures that a technician can get the best angle for your satellite dish.
+The technician will connect two of your devices in addition to setting up the antenna and modem/router.

 Call today & find the best HughesNet internet deals